 - Bystander footage

 Unsure where to start?
-Talk to your lawyer about your car accident and get the help you need to identify sources of evidence and use that evidence for your claim.
-Your lawyer can help you identify and use these sources to support your claim.
+Talk to a knowledgeable lawyer from our firm about your car accident and get the help you need to identify sources of video evidence and use that evidence for your claim.
+Your personal injury attorney can help you identify and use these sources to support your claim.

 Determine Which Cameras Caught the Accident

-Determining which cameras caught the accident is one of your first steps toward getting the footage.
+Determining which business or traffic cameras caught the accident is one of your first steps toward getting the footage.
 It can be difficult to ask if you are unsure whether your accident was caught on film.

-Sometimes, the first step for you and your car or truck accident attorney in Georgia is to return to the accident scene.
+Sometimes, the first step for you and your car or truck accident lawyer in Atlanta is to return to the accident scene.
 Your lawyer can investigate the area and identify any cameras that may have caught footage of the accident.

-Remember that not all these cameras caught your accident.
-Technical difficulties and wrong angles can make it difficult to catch your accident.
-Fortunately, your lawyer can identify the most likely options and help you get that footage.
+Remember that not all these cameras captured your accident.
+Technical difficulties and wrong angles can make it difficult to get the footage you need.
+Fortunately, your large truck accident lawyer can identify the most likely options and help you get that footage.

 Identify the Camera Owners

-Once you have identified which cameras will most likely have captured your accident, your next step is identifying the camera owners.
+Once you have identified which traffic cameras will most likely have captured your accident, your next step is to identify the camera owners.

 Make an Informal Request for the Footage